luka-duretic/AI-basics/README.md

   - algorithm is complete
   - better time and space complexity considering algorithms above

-### Heuristic Analysis
-The project includes methods to check:
+Heuristic Analysis - the project includes methods to check
   - Optimistic (Admissible) Heuristic – Ensures that the heuristic never overestimates the true cost to the goal.
   - Consistent (Monotonic) Heuristic – Ensures the heuristic satisfies the triangle inequality, which is required for A* to be both complete and optimal.